Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

 The software was used to 1) manually classify VE-cadherin junctional patterns in individual square patches of 3D confocal image z-stacks of blood vessels aswell as 2) automatically extract and quantify morphological features of segmented objects in the patches.

 **Please note that the software was designed collaboratively between Bentley and Philippides so that parameters such as: patch size, definition of small/large objects, object properties to display such as wiggliness, hand classification classes), etc; were co-designed for the problem at hand.
-While they have proved useful in other studies if you need to vary parameters, or if you would like help to characterise a particular feature or texture you see in patches (see Section 7), please get in touch via [maybe set up an email?] as we may be able to help.
+While they have proved useful in other studies if you need to vary parameters, or if you would like help to characterise a particular feature or texture you see in patches (see Section 7), please get in touch via email or open an issue on the repository as we may be able to help.
 Likewise, if you have suggestions for features (see eg section 6) get in touch.
-And finally, if you do use the software, we’d be grateful if you could email XX to let us know.**
+And finally, if you do use the software, we’d be grateful if you could get in touch via email to let us know.**

+Andrew Philippides: andrewop@sussex.ac.uk

+Katie Bentley: katie.bentley@crick.ac.uk

+Kelvin van Vuuren: kelvin.van-vuuren@crick.ac.uk

+## Citation
+If you use or modify this software please cite the Nature Cell paper linked above.
+However, a methods paper will be published soon which we would prefer to be cited once available.

+## Planned features

+An implementation of automated classification is planned for development soon.

+We are also keen to extend the codebase in other ways and are open to any suggestions / collaborations.
+If you modify the codebase and think any new developments would be useful to add into this repository, please open a pull request or get in contact via email.

 ## Initial Setup